What is a complete blood count?

 What does the CBC tell us about white blood cells?

-The automated analyzer counts the total number of white blood cells and reports a White Blood Cell count (WBC).
-This gives an indication of the pet's overall level of protection against infection.
-The analyzer then subdivides the WBC and counts the number of leukocytes in each of the five divisions.
-The resulting five numbers together are called the “differential.”
+A) Numbers.
+The white blood cell count (WBC) gives an indication of the pet's overall level of protection against infection.
+Further evaluation determines the number of leukocytes in each of the five branches.
+The resulting five numbers together are called the differential.
 Changes in the distribution of leukocytes across the differential can provide information about the type and severity of inflammation, possible causes of the inflammation, and whether the bone marrow is able produce enough white blood cells.
 Sometimes the white blood cell count is extremely high or extremely low; either of these changes may signal severe infection or indicate serious bone marrow disease, including cancer.

 What are platelets and why are they important?